 We may get commissions for purchases made through links in this post.

-Like California and Hawaii, many tourists have the mistaken belief there’s never a bad time to visit Florida.
-Heck, there are still people who believe Walt Disney World is surrounded by a dome that keeps it perpetually picture perfect.
 Just because Florida is the “Sunshine State” doesn’t mean it’s warm and bright every single day.
 Indeed, it could be downright chilly or dangerously rainy depending on where and when you visit.

 As with any other travel destination, the best time to visit Florida depends on what you want to do here.
 With this in mind, the months of March, April, and May are usually fantastic times to visit anywhere in the state.
 During these months, you avoid the sweltering summer heat, peak tourism traffic, and the looming threat of hurricanes.